DEFRA/ffc-demo-payment-web/README.md

 ## Build Pipeline

-The [azure-pipelines.yaml](azure-pipelines.yaml) performs the following tasks:
+The [Jenkinsfile](Jenkinsfile) performs the following tasks:
 - Runs unit tests
 - Publishes test result
 - Pushes containers to the registry tagged with the PR number or release version
 - Deploys PRs to a temporary end point for review
 - Deletes PR deployments, containers, and namepace upon merge

-Builds will be deployed into a namespace with the format `ffc-demo-{identifier}` where `{identifier}` is either the release version, the PR number, or the branch name.
+Builds will be deployed into a namespace with the format `ffc-payment-{identifier}` where `{identifier}` is either the release version, the PR number, or the branch name.

-The builds will be available at the URL `http://ffc-demo-{identifier}.{ingress-server}`, where `{ingress-server}` is the ingress server defined the [`values.yaml`](./helm/ffc-demo-payment-web/values.yaml),  which is `vividcloudsolutions.co.uk` by default.
+The builds will be available at the URL `http://ffc-payment-{identifier}.{ingress-server}`, where `{ingress-server}` is r defined the [`values.yaml`](./helm/ffc-demo-web/values.yaml) at `ingress.server`.
+This is empty by default and is set during the build pipeline.

 The temporary deployment requires a CNAME subdomain wildcard pointing to the public IP address of the ingress controller of the Kubernetes cluster.
 This can be simulated by updating your local `hosts` file with an entry for the build address set to the ingress controller's public IP address.
-On windows this would mean adding a line to `C:\Windows\System32\drivers\etc\hosts`, i.e. for PR 8 against the default ingress server this would be
+On windows this would mean adding a line to `C:\Windows\System32\drivers\etc\hosts`, i.e. for PR 8 against the default ingress server this could be

-xx.xx.xx.xx mine-support-pr8.vividcloudsolutions.co.uk
+xx.xx.xx.xx ffc-payment-pr8.my-ingress-server.co.uk

 where `xx.xx.xx.xx` is the public IP Address of the Ingress Controller.